In China-U.S. showdown, Beijing’s steely propagandist sharpens her attack

 To much of the West, Hua, 50, is unknown, or only known as a cog in Beijing’s disinformation machine.
 Within China, she is a minor political celebrity, with patriotic fans affectionately calling her “big sister” and “goddess” online.

-Her promotion last summer to Foreign Ministry information department chief made her only the second woman to hold the post and reflected a broader ascendancy of policy hawks in Beijing.
+Her promotion last summer to the Foreign Ministry’s information department chief made her only the second woman to hold the post and reflected a broader ascendancy of policy hawks in Beijing.

 Propaganda is often rooted in a kernel of truth.
 And it’s true that China is emerging as a rival to the United States for the first time, and that Americans are waking up to the risks.

-As the two superpowers enter a trial of strength in a global recession, propaganda will likely prove effective in harnessing both nations’ public opinions to support austerity measures and expensive strategic investments.
-But spin campaigns can have costs: they can undermine the public’s faith in their government and spur anger toward scapegoats, such as immigrants.
+As the two world powers enter a trial of strength in a global recession, propaganda appears likely to prove effective in harnessing both nations’ public opinions to support austerity measures and expensive strategic investments.
+But spin campaigns can have costs: They can undermine the public’s faith in their government and spur anger toward scapegoats, such as immigrants.

 The art of messaging